Joey Alexander: Career

-Jazz trumpeter Wynton Marsalis, artistic director of Jazz at Lincoln Center, learned about Joey Alexander after a friend suggested he watch a YouTube video clip of him playing compositions by Coltrane, Monk and Chick Corea.
+Jazz trumpeter Wynton Marsalis, artistic director of Jazz at Lincoln Center, learned about Alexander after a friend suggested he watch a YouTube video clip of him playing compositions by Coltrane, Monk and Chick Corea.
 Marsalis praised Alexander as "my hero" on his Facebook page, and invited him to appear at his organization's gala in May 2014, when he was 10.
 It marked Alexander's United States debut.
 He received positive reviews for his performance, particularly for his solo version of the Monk song "'Round Midnight".
 The New York Times said he became an "overnight sensation" after the performance.
 Allen Morrison of DownBeat magazine said of the performance: "If the word 'genius' still means anything, it applies to this prodigy.
 He played his own solo variations on 'Round Midnight' with a breathtaking precocity and mastery of several decades of piano style."
 Marsalis said of him: "There has never been anyone that you can think of who could play like that at his age.
-I loved everything about his playing – his rhythm, his confidence, his understanding of the music."
+I loved everything about his playing—his rhythm, his confidence, his understanding of the music."
 Jeanne Moutoussamy-Ashe, widow of tennis player Arthur Ashe, invited Alexander to perform at the Arthur Ashe Learning Center gala, where he played for a crowd that included former U.S. President Bill Clinton.
 Moutoussamy-Ashe introduced him to Gordon Uehling III, founder of the CourtSense Tennis Training Center, who allowed Alexander and his family to stay at his estate in Alpine, New Jersey.